atlasphp/Atlas.Orm/README.md

 * * *

-Create your data source classes by hand, or using a skeleton generator:
+Create your data source classes by hand, or use a skeleton generator in the directory where you want the classes to be created:

 ```bash
 cd src/App/DataSource
 php ../../bin/atlas-skeleton App\\DataSource\\Author
 ```

 > N.b.: No database connection is needed.
 You can hand-edit the files afterwards as necessary; some sensible defaults are applied.

 That creates this directory and these empty extended classes in `src/App/DataSource/`: